 Finally there will be a period of time where the focus of your treatment will be on you consolidating what you have learnt, building your confidence in your ability to manage your mood independently and with your Therapists help, tweaking your approach to this were necessary until you feel ready to manage on your own.

 Click/Tap the thumbnails for a larger image

-All of our Psychologists offer Depression counselling, click here to view the team.
+All of our Therapists offer Depression counselling, click here to view the team.